-Our Y Program is licensed according to the Ohio Department of Job & Family Services.
-At the end of this handbook you will find an attachment about licensing and other valuable information.
+Our Y-Club Program is licensed according to the Ohio Department of Job & Family Services.
+In the Appendix section of this handbook you will find an attachment about licensing and other valuable information.
 Please take the time to read this information.